Creating value-packed product content: a tech marketer’s guide

 5. Hidden Costs of Lower-Quality Interactive Displays [SMART Technologies]

 This white paper is teeming with original research from subject matter expert interviews, and while it’s a strong thought leadership piece, it also presents SMART’s interactive displays as the ideal choice for EdTech buyers.
 Comprehensive data tells a compelling story that makes the case for the high-quality SMART product as the more cost-effective option in the long run.
+Learn more about white paper writing.

 6. How to Choose a Talent Development Platform Solution That Actually Drives ROI [SkillCycle]